ApexRMS/lucasbuilder/docs/getting_started.md

 * Select the **LUCAS Builder - CONUS** template as shown above.
 * Optionally, type in a new **File name** for the library (or accept the default); you can also change the target **Folder** using the **Browse...** button.

-> **Note:** If you intend on using Multiprocessing (recommended), ensure your SyncroSim library is saved to a drive that is not being syncronized to the cloud.
+> **Note:** If you intend on using Multiprocessing (recommended), ensure your SyncroSim library is saved to a drive that is not being synchronized to the cloud.
 Saving your library to OneDrive, Dropbox or some other similar location can result in an error when completing a model run.

 When you are ready to create the library file, click **OK**.
 A new library will be created and loaded into the library *Explorer*.